jreybert/vimagit/README.md

 ##### CC
  * If not in commit section, set commit mode to "New commit" and show "Commit message" section with brand new commit message.
+ * If in commit section, create the commit with the commit message and all staged changes.

+##### :w :x :wq ZZ
- * If in commit section, commit the all staged changes in commit mode previously set.
+ * If in commit section, create the commit with the commit message and all staged changes.

 ##### CA
  * If not in commit section, set commit mode to "Amend commit" and show "Commit message" section with previous commit message.
- * If in commit section, commit the staged changes in commit mode previously set.

 ##### CF
  * Amend the staged changes into the previous commit, without modifying previous commit message.